Dragon8029/100-days-of-code/Attempt3.md

 May 1, 2018

 Finished up the Intermediate Express section on Web Developer Bootcamp from @Udemy.
 Learned about Get and Post requests...getting into the good stuff now!

+A3D10:
+May 3, 2018

+Finished the Working With API's section and started the YelpCamp:Basics section on Web Developer Bootcamp from @Udemy